AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Is that a bad thing?
 Absolutely not.
 The game's **fantastic writing** more than compensates for its lack of traditional player-NPC interaction.
 Outer Wilds is a story-driven game done right.
 Voice acting would've killed the experience by introducing human elements that simply don't belong in its world.

 <figure>
-    {% include picture.html img="rieback-yelling" ext="jpg" alt="An example of the excellent use of writing to convey emotions." %}
+    {% include picture.html img="rieback-yelling.jpg" alt="An example of the excellent use of writing to convey emotions." %}
     <figcaption>Rieback is adorable, and proof that you don't need voice acting to convey emotion and... well, voice!</figcaption>
 </figure>